-In this guide, I’ll show you how to use the AD Bulk updater tool to reset the password for multiple Active Directory users.
+In this guide, I’ll show you how to use the AD Bulk updater tool to bulk reset user passwords in Active Directory.

 The bulk user updater uses a CSV file to make bulk changes to user accounts.
 You could use the same password (not recommended) or provide a different password for each user.